sarthya/aws-cli/README.md

 $ sudo chmod +x /usr/local/bin/ecs-cli
 ```

-### there are steps between 1 and 2 to verify the signature, which is not mention here..
+### there are steps between 1 and 2 to verify the signature, which are not mentioned here..